 a failure: this is where the predefined function

 failwith comes in.

 The failwith function raises an error that cannot be caught, which terminates the contract.

-The call to failwith should be annotated with a type as the type-checker cannot infer the correct type yet.
+The call to failwith sometimes needs to be annotated with a type when the type-checker cannot infer the correct type, e.g.

 Assertions can be used to ensure a certain condition is met when